VC-MIPI-modules/vc_mipi_nvidia/README.md

      $ ./setup.sh --host
    ```

 4. Define which camera to activate in the device tree.
 A device tree file will open and you have to set a value of 1 for the driver to activate.
+   ---
+   ** NOTE **
+   The universal driver with auto detection is for Jetpack 4.5 and the Auvidea JNX30 carrier board released (VC_MIPI=45a).
+In this case you don't have to activate a specific device tree file.
+   ---
    ```
      $ ./setup.sh --camera
    ```